-For additional services performed by BDO (or its affiliates) in the year ended 31 December 2023, PolyPeptide was charged total non-auditing fees as follows:
+For additional services performed by BDO (or its affiliates) in the year ended 31 December 2024, PolyPeptide was charged total non-auditing fees amounting to CHF 93,400 (2023: 99,735), as listed below.

-CHF Amount 1 BDO Sweden: Audit related services on local sustainability report 12,705 BDO Switzerland: Limited assurance on PolyPeptide Group AG's report on non-financial matters for the financial year 2023 80,000 BDO India: Review of income tax return / tax audit report for PolyPeptide Laboratories Pvt.
-Ltd. 7,030 Total 99,735
+CHF Amount 1 BDO Sweden: Audit related services on local sustainability report 1,000 BDO Switzerland: Limited assurance on PolyPeptide Group AG's report on non-financial matters for the financial year 2024 and audit support for ESRS 85,000 BDO India: Review of income tax return / tax audit report for PolyPeptide Laboratories Pvt.
+Ltd. 7,400 Total 93,400

-1 Amounts converted to CHF from other currencies are translated at the average exchange rate 2023.
+1 Amounts converted to CHF from other currencies are translated at the average exchange rate 2024.